SavioDaniel/SavioDaniel/README.md

 ### 👋 Greetings!

-1. 📚 Currently learning Java for embedded systems development
-2. 🔧 Hands-on experience with Arduino, ESP32, and Raspberry Pi
-3. 💻 Passionate about Assembly and understanding how hardware works at a low level
+1. ☕ Back-End Developer focused on Java and Object-Oriented Programming
+2. 🧠 Studying software architecture, REST APIs and backend application development
+3. 💾 Experience working with MySQL databases and data persistence concepts
+4. 🧩 Passionate about understanding how systems work from low-level programming to server-side applications
+5. 🚀 Currently improving my skills in Java, Python and Cloud-based backend development
-4. 🤝 Open to collaborating on automation, IoT, and low-level programming projects
+6. 🤝 Open to collaborating on backend, APIs and system development projects
-5. ☁️ Also studying Cloud Programming, Python, and MySQL
-6. 📧 Contact: saviodanielmatos@gmail.com
+7. 📧 Contact: saviodanielmatos@gmail.com
-7. 🎯 Fun fact: I didn't like programming at first (back in 2021), but now it's my biggest passion
+8. 🎯 Fun fact: I didn't like programming at first (back in 2021), but today it became my biggest passion

 ---